 During the Second World War, large swathes of Rotterdam were destroyed by German bombing campaigns.
 Instead of restoring the city’s old architecture, the council took the opportunity to build a new, better city and develop a new, modern port.

-Getting there by car is easiest from our IJmuiden ferry port (Newcastle-Amsterdam route
+Travelling to Rotterdam by car is easiest from our IJmuiden ferry port (Newcastle-Amsterdam route

 What to see in Rotterdam

-At 185 metres high the Euromast is the place to go for the best view in town.
+If you're looking for what to do in Rotterdam, at 185 metres high the Euromast is the place to go for the best view in town.
 The new super-fast automatic lifts take you up to the platforms for a panoramic view over the whole of Rotterdam and its incredible skyline.

 The Erasmus Bridge (or Erasmusburg in Dutch), is one of the best examples of the city’s mighty architecture.
 The bridge is 800 metres long, 139 metres high and is known locally as The Swan because of its graceful pylon.